uw-it-aca/django-vue/README.md

 OR.. using the Gihub interface, click on the "Use this template" button.
 Github will automatically clone this repo and setup everything for you.

-REMOVE THIS SECTION AFTER CLONING!
+REMOVE THIS SECTION AFTER CLONING IS COMPLETE!

-## Configuration (after cloning)
+## Configuration

-Find and replace the following instances to match your new repo name.
+After cloning this repo, find and replace the following instances to match your new repo name.

         'axdd-django-vue' with <new-repo>